Luchi: Consumption

+Luchi is popular in Bengali cuisine, even though rice is the main staple in the region.
 According to the Bengali Culinary Dictionary, by Milon Datta, luchi is Bengali people's favorite salty food.
 Luchi is eaten during the festivals of Durga Puja, Lakshmi Puja, and Kali Puja, served with dal and potato curry.
-It became part of religious festivals as it was in the traditional category of cooked food, served to priests.
+A sweet version served during Durga Puja is poddo luchi (lit. 'lotus luchi', which is stuffed with dried fruit and khoa.
+Luchi became part of religious festivals as it was in the traditional category of cooked food, served to priests.
 According to chef Sharad Dewan, "Luchi is the perfect celebratory food.
 On normal days, people eat their staples, rice or rotis, or other cereals.
 But luchis are for special occasions".

 The typical diameter of luchi is six to eight inches in rural Bengal and three to four inches in Kolkata.
 Luchi served in Malda District, West Bengal, is plate-shaped and over twelve inches wide.
 Kantajew Temple in Dinajpur District, Bangladesh, once served bowl-shaped luchi to be torn with both hands.
 Near the city of Malda, the cremation ground of Sadullapur serves "elephant's foot luchi", shaped like an elephant's foot, which is sold by weight to pilgrims bathing in the Bhagirathi River.
 According to researcher Pranab Ray, the smallest luchi in India is likely found in the village of Palashi, Midnapore district (near Radhamohanpur railway station), where it is offered as bhoga at the Nandi family estate, with a diameter of one to one-and-a-half inches.